torreypjones/centos_env/README.md

 # centos_env
+patch 1 was changed in dev/patch branch; to be "pulled" into the customer dev branch;
-changed in master branch; to be "pulled" into the customer dev branch
+patch 2 was changed in dev/patch2 branch; to be "pulled" into the customer dev branch -> qa -> prod

 ##to download